Romathonat/RocketLeagueSkillsDetection/README.md

 **The aim of this work is to automatically discover them, so that we will be able to classify figures in real time**.

-**Important**: Note that here we only show sequences of inputs for simplification, but there are also a lot of game information we used in our workflow that is not represented here, like positions, speed, distance to the ball etc (see paper).
+**Important**: Note that here we only show sequences of inputs for simplification.
+However, there are a lot of game information we used in our workflow that is not represented here, like positions, speed, distance to the ball etc (see paper).

 ## List of skills
 Here we list an example of each skill we want to be able to detect in the scope of this project.